TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/Introduction/Index.rst

 #.
 Whenever the class is instantiated as an object, the source code
    checks if a user-extension of that class exists.
-If so, then  *that* class (or an extension of the extended class) is instantiated and not the “normal” (parent) class.Getting the correct instance of a class is done by using the function t3lib\_div::makeInstance() instead of "new ..." when an object is created.
+If so, then  *that* class (or an extension of the extended class) is instantiated and not the "normal" (parent) class.Getting the correct instance of a class is done by using the function t3lib\_div::makeInstance() instead of "new ..." when an object is created.